Southeast Asia: Prehistory

 Most Southeast Asian people were originally animist, engaged in ancestors, nature, and spirits worship.
 These belief systems were later supplanted by Hinduism and Buddhism after the region, especially coastal areas, came under contact with Indian subcontinent during the first century.
 Indian Brahmins and traders brought Hinduism to the region and made contacts with local courts.
 Local rulers converted to Hinduism or Buddhism and adopted Indian religious traditions to reinforce their legitimacy, elevate ritual status above their fellow chief counterparts and facilitate trade with South Asian states.
 They periodically invited Indian Brahmins into their realms and began a gradual process of Indianisation in the region.
 Shaivism was the dominant religious tradition of many southern Indian Hindu kingdoms during the first century.
-It then spread into Southeast Asia via Bay of Bengal, Indochina, then Malay Archipelago, leading to thousands of Shiva temples on the islands of Indonesia as well as Cambodia and Vietnam, co-evolving with Buddhism in the region.
+It then spread into Southeast Asia via the Bay of Bengal, Indochina, then Malay Archipelago, leading to thousands of Shiva temples on the islands of Indonesia as well as Cambodia and Vietnam, co-evolving with Buddhism in the region.
 Theravada Buddhism entered the region during the third century, via maritime trade routes between the region and Sri Lanka.
 Buddhism later established a strong presence in Funan region in the fifth century.
 In present-day mainland Southeast Asia, Theravada is still the dominant branch of Buddhism, practised by the Thai, Burmese, and Cambodian Buddhists.
 This branch was fused with the Hindu-influenced Khmer culture.
 Mahayana Buddhism established presence in Maritime Southeast Asia, brought by Chinese monks during their transit in the region en route to Nalanda.
 It is still the dominant branch of Buddhism practised by Indonesian and Malaysian Buddhists.

 The spread of these two Indian religions confined the adherents of Southeast Asian indigenous beliefs into remote inland areas.
 The Maluku Islands and New Guinea were never Indianised and its native people were predominantly animists until the 15th century when Islam began to spread in those areas.
 While in Vietnam, Buddhism never managed to develop strong institutional networks due to strong Chinese influence.
 In present-day Southeast Asia, Vietnam is the only country where its folk religion makes up the plurality.
 Recently, Vietnamese folk religion is undergoing a revival with the support of the government.
 Elsewhere, there are ethnic groups in Southeast Asia that resisted conversion and still retain their original animist beliefs, such as the Dayaks in Kalimantan, the Igorots in Luzon, and the Shans in eastern Myanmar.